gbucci1972/BreathCheckAI/README.md

 # BreathCheckAI
 Breath Check A.I.

-Every year about 16000 people in Walesd look for medical attention for breath issues and copd, with this app they can use their mobile phone to upload a sample of their breath , cough and some words, and they receive a signal if there is an issue.
+Every year about 16000 people in Wales look for medical attention for breath issues and copd, with this app they can use their mobile phone to upload a sample of their breath , cough and some words, and they receive a signal if there is an issue.